Kalcode/gatsby-boilerplate/README.md

+# NO LONGER MAINTAINED

+This repo uses a very old outdated Gatsby version.
+For the latest checkout: https://www.gatsbyjs.com/

-# gatsby-boilerplate aka The Kitchen Sink
+## gatsby-boilerplate aka The Kitchen Sink

 This is just a boilerplate for static websites using React.